>

 To Portsmouth, NH /Maine border 40 miles

-To Frisbie Hospital in Rocherster, NH 23 miles
+To Frisbie Hospital in Rochester, NH 23 miles

 To Freeport, ME 125 miles